rolandsarosy/unreal-engine-cpp-multiplayer-course/README.md

 - **UMG implementations.**
 	- Main menu, pause menu, gameplay HUD, all with animations, states, and standardized behavior.
 - **Various GameplayTags, console commands and developer settings defined in C++.**
-	- All GameplayTags are defined in C++
+	- All GameplayTags are defined in C++.
 	- Console commands include elements such as: Health/Damage multipliers, flags to prevent/enable spawning of enemies and drawing of debug elements in world.
 	- Developer settings include a project-level setting to specificy save-game file names without needing to launch the game from a shipped build.